-Sharing the Melbourne Forum experience by introducing a trusted colleague or connection is valued by our members.
+Share the experience by introducing a trusted colleague or connection

 Whether a Melburnian or a c-suite expatriate new to the city, our members are curious and interested about civic engagement.